Intrinsic alignments of galaxies in multiple projections: Results

-Similarly to Section \ref{sect:results_SNR}, the gain is higher for $w_{g+}$ than for $\tilde{\xi}_{g+}$, as is the case for reduced versus the simple inertia tensor shapes.
-However, whereas we previously saw a slightly greater improvement in the particle number cut as opposed to the mass cut, now the opposite is the case.
-In general, the main driving factor for the SNR($A_\mathrm{AI}b_\mathrm{g}$) seems to be the sample mass cut, whereas in Section \ref{sect:results_SNR} it was the shapes.
-A possible reason for the difference is the additional coupling of the goodness of fit into the SNR consideration.
-Mathematically, the only difference between the $\chi^2$ and the actual SNR is the input model (see Eq. (\ref{eq: SNR_definition}) and (\ref{eq:chi2 transformed}).
-Since the covariance of the fit parameter is closely related to the Hessian of $\chi^2$,\citep{Cramer_1946, Rao_1945}, we expect that the improvements in the goodness-of-fit will propagate into the actual SNR($A_\mathrm{AI}b_\mathrm{g}$).
-This might further explain why the gain is exceeding the theoretical threshold of $\sqrt{2}$, $\sqrt{3}$ for the reduced-shape $w_{g+}$ measurements in the high mass cut case, in particular with a noisy jackknife covariance matrix that is limited by the boxsize.
+When considering the full data vector in Sect. \ref{sect:results_SNR}, $w_\mathrm{g+}$ benefits more on average than $\tilde{\xi}_\mathrm{g+}$ when adding additional projections.
+Here, the reverse seems to be the case.
+A possible reason for the difference is the additional coupling of the goodness of fit into the S/N consideration.
+Mathematically, the only difference between the $\chi^2$ and the actual S/N is the input model (see Eq. (\ref{eq: SNR_definition}) and (\ref{eq:chi2 transformed}).
+Since the covariance of the fit parameter is closely related to the Hessian of $\chi^2$,\citep{Cramer_1946, Rao_1945}, we expect that improvements in the goodness-of-fit will propagate into the actual S/N($A_\mathrm{AI}b_\mathrm{g}$).
+This might further explain why the gain slightly exceeds the theoretical threshold of $\sqrt{2}$ for the reduced-shape $\tilde{\xi}_\mathrm{g+}$ measurements in the high mass cut case, in particular with a noisy jackknife covariance matrix that is limited by the box size.
 The question arises whether this behaviour remains with a more robust covariance that is obtained by analytical means.
 However, this question is outside the scope of this work and can be tackled in future projects.

-Even though the fitted NLA amplitudes are affected by a limited scale range and box size, the SNR shows consistent improvement when combining information of multiple projections in the simulation box.
-The improvement decreasing when going from two to three projections versus from one to two is further in agreement with the results presented in Section \ref{sect:results_SNR}.
+Even though the fitted NLA amplitudes are affected by a limited scale range and box size, the S/N shows improvement when combining information of multiple projections in the simulation box.
+The improvement decreasing when going from two to three projections versus from one to two is further in agreement with the results presented in Sect. \ref{sect:results_SNR}.
 This again solidifies the advantages of this method for obtaining the maximum amount of available information for computationally expensive and extensive hydrodynamical cosmological simulations.